heathersaul-nos3lf/final_horsemen/README.md

 Aydin Jaliov,
 Robert R Cox Jr

-Our project aims to visualize the statistical similarities between two subreddits.
-We propose to examine the overlap between r/agoraphobia and r/COVID19_support subreddits, both places full of people fearful to venture outside, one chronic and one situational.
-We aim to pull posts from both subreddits and analyze the language used with machine learning.
-We believe it will be interesting to compare the two as some people in r/COVID19_support appear to be developing agoraphobia, and coronavirus is mentioned in r/agoraphobia as well, and we could clearly show this relationship between them.
-We will create visualizations such as a swarm pie plot (word bubbles) showing each of the notable words used in each and the percentage belonging to each subreddit.
+Our project uses NLP and machine learning to determine the statistical similarity between three subreddits.
+We examine the overlap between r/Anxiety, r/Depression, and r/COVID19_support over the period March 2020.
+Our github contains 3 topic modeling notebooks that use Latent Dirichlet Allocation and Total Correlation Explanation to determine the topical nodes of the subreddits.
+One can compare the subreddits by putting the visualizations in these notebooks side by side.
+The subreddit comparison notebook utilizes t-SNE and UMAP to compare all three subreddits, corroborating what is indicated in the topic modeling analysis.

+The results of our data analysis indicate that in March of 2020 subredditers in the Anxiety subreddit were much more concerned about the coronavirus pandemic than Depression subredditers.
+Participants in the COVID19_support subreddit were also using rhetoric much closer to the Anxiety subredditers.

 Tableau: https://public.tableau.com/profile/j.tritle#!/vizhome/FinalHorsemenTableauTinkering/AnxietyWords?publish=yes